Women’s Financial Resilience After the 2008 Recession

 A Recurring Pattern in Financial Crises

 The ambivalence of credit as bridge and limit is not exclusive to the post-2008 experience.
 Historical analyses show that, in recurring crises, private indebtedness often absorbs systemic tensions, enabling continuity of consumption and social reproduction while postponing deeper structural adjustments.
-This pattern is discussed in Why Financial Crises Always Come Back — Historical Patterns and Lessons for Women (Art. #56), by showing how shifting costs to the domestic level contributes to the repetition of cycles of financial fragility.
+Across financial crises, shifting costs to households can preserve short-term continuity while contributing to repeated cycles of financial fragility.

 In the case of women, this mechanism operated in an intensified way.
 The combination of unstable income, precarious work, and domestic responsibilities increased dependence on credit as a tool mediating between immediate needs and persistent structural constraints.